alexey-nikolaev/Web-Parsing/README.md

 # Web-Scraping
-python scripts to get data on drugs prices and stock/distribution from open web sources
+python scripts to get data on pharmaceuticals prices and stock/distribution from open web sources

 # bystrum_pr.py
 - extracts data on Bystrumgel prices and stock/distribution in pharmacies from the website http://poisklekarstv.ru/